Wu-Tang Name Generator

 - Lean into the strange.
 "Ghostface Killah" sounds ridiculous on paper and immortal on a track.
 A weird name with conviction beats a safe name every time.

 - Let the vibe steer you.
 A battle rapper wants Warrior steel.
 A backpack lyricist wants Mystic riddles.
-Match the chamber to the character you're building and the name does half the work.
+Match the chamber to the character you're building and the name carries most of the persona for you.

 Wu-Tang Aliases by Vibe